linuxgamerlife/fedora-bootstrap-cachyos/README.md

 # Linux Gamer Life Fedora KDE Bootstrap with CachyOS Kernel and Addons (TTY Friendly)

 # AMD Only at the moment - Select no at AMD section if not on AMD [UNTESTED]
+# DISABLE SECURE BOOT IN THE BIOS!!!!!!
+OR ELSE!!!
+THE WORLD WILL END!!!

 This repository contains a one-shot bootstrap script that converts a fresh Fedora Everything Minimal install into a complete KDE Plasma desktop with the CachyOS Kernel and kernel addons.
 Includes gaming, multimedia, Flatpak, virtualization, and development tooling.